emcrisostomo/fswatch/README.md

   * Support for many OS-specific APIs such as kevent, inotify, and FSEvents.
   * Recursive directory monitoring.
-  * Path filtering using including and excluding regular expressions.
+  * Path filtering using including and excluding regular expressions, with legacy and conjunctive evaluation modes.
   * Customizable record format.
   * Support for periodic idle events.